-Suspension will be carried out in line with LA guidelines.
+Suspension will be carried out in line with LA/Trust guidelines.
 Head Teachers should contact Human Resources for guidance.
+(HRSchools@durham.gov.uk)

 Suspension should not be an automatic response.
 Wherever possible, redeployment should be considered as an alternative considering the seriousness of the allegation made.
-See KCSIE Part 4 para 361-367.
+See KCSIE 2022, Part Four, paras 379-386.